|This cat found comfort sitting atop the seat of a parked motorbike.|

 Problem solved.
 I placed the order for the two pairs of jeans and a few more dressy looking tee-shirts suitable for dining out.
 My total order was US $101, MAD 823, with free shipping to our mailing service in Nevada, USA.
 Of all things, an hour later I received a coupon for US $40, MAD 326, as a reward for my purchase if I was willing to spend another US $100, MAD 815, between now and May 5th.
 Hopefully, I can convince Tom to use this credit for himself.

 Of course, anything new we receive requires disposing of an equal weight of things we already have to keep the weight of our luggage acceptable to airline standards.
 Fortunately, I have already planned what I’ll toss before we’re ready to leave Madeira on July 31st.

 |This is what I should be admiring as opposed to cookies I can’t eat.|

-In the interim, I will continue to wear the heck out of the clothing of which I plan to dispose.
-Tom also wears the same tee shirts and button up shirts over and over, as you’ve seen in our photos with a plan to wear them out as well.
+In the interim, I will continue to wear the heck out of the clothing of which I plan to dispose of.
+Tom also wears the same tee shirts and button-up shirts over and over, as you’ve seen in our photos with a plan to wear them out as well.
 Yes, I get sick of looking at his same tee shirts, although clean, day after day, as he most certainly does mine.